What is Thymosin Beta-4?

 Cardiac Research

 The cardiovascular system represents one of the most promising research areas for Thymosin Beta-4.
-Pipes et al. (2016) published a comprehensive review of cardioprotection by Tβ4 in Vitamins and Hormones, documenting the peptide’s effects on reducing infarct size, preserving cardiac function post-injury, and activating epicardial progenitor cells that contribute to cardiac repair.[6]
+Pipes et al. (2016) published a comprehensive review of cardioprotection by Tβ4 in Vitamins and Hormones, documenting the peptide’s effects on infarct size, cardiac function post-injury, and activation of epicardial progenitor cells that contribute to cardiac repair.[6]

 More recent work by Maar et al. (2025) in the International Journal of Molecular Sciences examined the specific molecular mechanism by which Tβ4 modulates cardiac remodeling.
 The study demonstrated that Tβ4 regulates ROCK1 expression in adult mammalian cardiac tissue, influencing both fibrotic remodeling and hypertrophic responses following injury.[5]